mfeemster/keysharp/README.md

 * The `#ErrorStdOut` directive will not print to the console unless piping is used.
 For example:
 	+ `.\Keysharp.exe .\test.ahk | more`
 	+ `.\Keysharp.exe .\test.ahk | more > out.txt`
+* Menu items, whether shown or not, have no impact on threading.
 * `AddStandard()` detects menu items by string, instead of ID, because WinForms doesn't expose the ID.
 + Delays are not inserted after every window and control related call.
 Due to the design of Keysharp, this is not needed and causes out of order message processing bugs.
 	+ `SetWinDelay()`, `A_WinDelay`, `SetControlDelay` and `A_ControlDelay` exist but have no effect.